PCI-DSS compliance in QuickStream

 You may enlist the services of a Qualified Security Assessor (QSA) to help you with your PCI compliance requirements.
 QSAs are independent security individuals or businesses.
 A QSA is qualified by the PCI Security Standards Council to validate your adherence to the requirements.
 A QSA can help you choose the right SAQ for your business and assist with remediation if required.

-PCI Compliance in QuickStream
+Compliance in QuickStream

 QuickStream securely stores and processes card data for you.
 QuickStream is hosted and maintained by Qvalent Pty Ltd, a wholly owned subsidiary of Westpac Banking Corporation.
 Qvalent is a Level 1 PCI DSS Compliant Service Provider.

 You can use the following table to help you pick a card payment solution.
 These suggestions are only valid for one listed payment channel above and assume you only have one of these card payment solutions.
 Remember, to get a definitive answer refer to your Qualified Security Assessor (QSA).

 |SAQ||QuickStream Service Suggestion|